0x01sky/unixfetch/README.md

 - Fixed Issues Related to:
   - Local IP not being accurate
   - Package Managers Error Handling
-- Support for MacOS and NixOS is very soon!

 ## Future Improvements && Goals: